 For priority patches, we will develop adequate and spatially explicit monitoring to measure eastern brook trout population response (or lack thereof) to restoration investments.
-A monitoring program will be designed and implemented establishing a baseline population size using Whiteley et al.'s (2012) genetic approach to estimate number of breeding adults (a surrogate for population size).
-This baseline will be used to measure change in the number of breeding adults over time as restoration activities are undertaken.
+A monitoring program will be designed and implemented establishing a baseline population size.
+This baseline will be used to measure population over time as restoration activities are undertaken.
 This technique may be paired with other monitoring work that state agencies are performing.